Quan2808/Disable-Turboboost/README.md

 ## Disclaimer
 This script modifies system settings and the registry.
 Use it at your own risk.
 The author is not responsible for any unintended consequences.

-## Support
-For any issues or questions, please contact [Your Contact Information].